lananh223/Zaplab2Compose/README.md

 # Zaplab2Compose
-Rewrite the zaplab project(https://github.com/lananh223/ZaplabsTest) using MVVM architecture and Jetpack Compose
+**ZaplabsTest** is a coding challenge provided by Zaplabs to create an Android application that use Retrofit to load data and show in a list.

-**ZaplabsTest** is a coding challenge provided by Zaplabs to create an Android application that use Retrofit to load data and show in a list within 3.5 hours
+This repository is rewrited from the old repository(https://github.com/lananh223/ZaplabsTest) to use the latest updates including Jetpack Compose and MVVM architecture.

 The API example: https://jsonplaceholder.typicode.com/